Blackadder: Future

-There were a couple of ideas that had previously floated for the fifth series.
+Nevertheless, ideas had been floated for a fifth series.
 Batadder was intended to be a parody of Batman with Baldrick as the counterpart of Robin (suggested by John Lloyd).
 This idea eventually came to surface as part of the Comic Relief sketch "Spider-Plant Man" in 2005, with Atkinson as the title hero, Robinson as Robin, Jim Broadbent as Batman and Rachel Stevens as Mary Jane.
-Star Adder was to be set in space in the future (suggested by Atkinson).
+Star Adder, suggested by Atkinson, would have been set in space in the future.

 On 10 April 2007, Hello! reported that Atkinson was moving forward with his ideas for a fifth series.
 He said, "I like the idea of him being a prisoner of war in Colditz.
 That would have the right level of authority and hierarchy which is apparent in all the Blackadders."

 Stephen Fry has expressed the view that, since the series went out on such a good "high", a film might not be a good idea.

 During his June 2007 stage performance, chronicled on the Tony Robinson's Cunning Night Out DVD, Robinson states that, after filming the Back & Forth special, the general idea was to reunite for another special in 2010.
 Robinson jokingly remarked that Hugh Laurie's success on House may make that difficult.

 On 28 November 2012, Rowan Atkinson reprised the role at the "We are most amused" comedy gala for the Prince's Trust at the Royal Albert Hall.
 He was joined by Tony Robinson as Baldrick.
 The sketch involved Blackadder as CEO of Melchett, Melchett and Darling bank facing an enquiry over the banking crisis.